burhanuday/electron-react-boilerplate/README.md

-# Electron Create React Example
+# Electron Create React

-This is an example electron/create-react-app application, and serves as an example of how to structure your project if you want to share pieces of your codebase between electron and react.
+A boilerplate with zero dependencies other than React.
+Easy to use with single command run and packaging scrips

 ## Usage